rladies/meetup-presentations_rtp/2019-03-06-ggplot2/SETUP.md

               'rladies_ggplot2_datasets.rda')
 ```

-- The slides for this workshop can be found here: [TBD]
+- The slides and materials for this workshop can be found here: https://github.com/rladies/meetup-presentations_rtp/tree/master/2019-03-06-ggplot2

 - If you have not used R and RStudio before, please see the first section of the presentation from a previous meetup for an introduction: http://rpubs.com/minebocek/rladies-dplyr-tidyr